 Pregnancy Can Worsen or Improve Fibromyalgia

-One study conducted in 2005 suggests that pregnancy can worsen the hallmark symptoms of fibromyalgia, namely pain, fatigue and psychological stress.
-Karen Schaefer, Ph.D., assistant professor of Nursing at Temple University's College of Health Professions and author of this study, said:1
+One study conducted in 20051 suggests that pregnancy can worsen the hallmark symptoms of fibromyalgia, namely pain, fatigue and psychological stress.
+Karen Schaefer, assistant professor of nursing at Temple University's College of Health Professions and author of this study, said:2

 "This data is the first step toward gathering hard evidence of FM effects on this group and will hopefully help us identify ways to reduce the impact of fibromyalgia during pregnancy."

-On the other hand, some physicians believe that people with fibromyalgia actually had reduced symptoms.
+On the other hand, some physicians believe that people with fibromyalgia actually have reduced symptoms.
 There are pregnant women who claim that, after overcoming nausea and morning sickness, they actually felt better than before they became pregnant.
-It's believed that this relief is brought on by relaxin, an ovarian hormone that increases up to tenfold during pregnancy.3
+It’s believed that this relief is brought on by relaxin, an ovarian hormone that increases up to tenfold during pregnancy.4

 Regardless of whether or not you feel pain during pregnancy, it’s best to avoid taking medications at all.
 Some drugs are purposefully not tested in pregnant women, and their effects on you and your baby are unknown.
 If you do experience fibromyalgia pain, try pain relief methods such as stretching, meditation, yoga, very light massage or even pool therapy.
 Get enough rest as well.